 - Paying attention and noticing body language when someone is talking to you; don’t be distracted by your phone or anything else.

 - Asking, “Is everything OK?” when someone seems off instead of ignoring it.

 - Listening without judgment and communicating that you understand what they’re experiencing.

 Nonverbal communication gives us just as much information, if not more, than verbal communication.
 When there’s a conflict between the two, the nonverbal cues are the most accurate, Quy says.
 It’s important to notice what your own body language is communicating, as well as to accurately read that of others.
 Social psychologist Amy Cuddy found that the way we hold ourselves can drastically affect how we perceive ourselves and how others perceive us.
 For example, you may be projecting a stand-offish appearance or seeming as though you lack confidence without even realizing it.

 Take action: Watch Cuddy’s TED Talk on body language to learn how it impacts our perceptions, feelings and hormones.
 By being mindful of your own body language, you can be more in control of how your communication to others is perceived.
 And being mindful of others’ body language – especially if it conflicts with their words – can clue you in to what’s really going on.

-If you can master these five communication strategies in the workplace, you’ll find that you’re more engaged and connected with your team, a better and more empathetic listener, and most likely, a higher performer.
+If you can master these five good communication strategies in the workplace, you’ll find that you’re more engaged and connected with your team, a better and more empathetic listener, and most likely, a higher performer.

 Effective communication is just one of the essential behaviors that underpin strong team performance.
 Want to learn about the others?
 Sign up for a free demo of RallyBright’s Resilient Teams™ assessment.